mircealungu/homepage/content/post/16-11-20-teacher-of-the-year.md

 math = true
 summary = """
 I have been nominated for the teacher of the year award!
-I consider this an honor that I do not deserve as an individual, especially seeing all the other nominations.
+I consider this an honor that I do not deserve personally, especially seeing all the other nominations.
 However, it is also true that together with my team, we put a lot of effort in coming up with cool project ideas and